 Can a Diamond’s Worth Grow?

-It’s sadly not common for diamonds to grow in worth in today’s age.
+It’s sadly not common for diamonds to grow in value in today’s age.
 Naturally, you need to consider how or where you purchased the diamond.
 Was it through an online sale, a jewelry “contact” or a chain store in a shopping center store?
 Your diamond’s worth rests on many such and other aspects.
 Diamond prices have dropped throughout the past decade in numerous varieties.
+This is why the diamond resale value is so low.
 Some colored diamond varieties, as an example, are the exception.
 You’re not expected to get a lot for your diamond unless yours is something completely extraordinarily colored, but not with a modifier color such as brown or almost-brown.
+If you want to resell diamonds, you can check the status of the market first.

 Diamonds have been falsely perceived to be respectable investments that steadily grow in worth.
 Unfortunately, this is not a reality for most of the diamonds distributed over the past decade.
 The worth of the majority of diamonds has decreased throughout this time.
+If you see a diamond resale value chart or check any diamond resale value calculator you will understand the harsh reality.
 The sad truth is that similar to driving a brand new car out of the showroom, a diamond’s worth drastically decreases as soon as you exit the jeweler’s door.
 One of the reasons for this is store mark-up.

 As in the majority of other industries, jewelry stores purchase items at wholesale value and mark them up.
 Occasionally, some stores will mark up their items much higher than others.
-The result is that the fundamental value of the diamond, and consequently its resale worth, is regrettably much lower than the original purchase price.
-You’re receiving a negative return on your original perceived investment if you consider how wholesale prices have dropped over the past 15 years.
+The result is that the fundamental value of the diamond, and consequently its resale worth.
+If you resell a diamond, the worth is regrettably much lower than the original purchase price.
+And If you are selling diamonds for cash, You’re likely receiving a negative return on your original perceived investment if you consider how wholesale prices have dropped over the past 15 years.

 What is the Value of my Diamond?